A systematic procedure to build the beyond generalized Proca field theory: Implementation of the procedure

 \section{Implementation of the procedure}

-In this section, we will implement the procedure described in Section~\ref{gp} in the case of the $\ml4^{\rm P}$ Proca Lagrangian.
-Paying attention to the covariantization of the flat space-time currents, discussed in Section \ref{cfsc}, we will arrive to the BGP theory which, as will be shown, is equivalent to the beyond Horndeski theory in the longitudinal limit.
+In this section, we will implement the procedure described in Section~\ref{gp} for the case of the $\ml4^{\rm P}$ Proca Lagrangian.
+Paying attention to the covariantization of the flat space-time currents, discussed in Section \ref{cfsc}, we will arrive to the BGP theory whose main characteristic is its equivalence to the beyond Horndeski theory in the scalar limit.